 From 2006 to 2012 Michaela was the Executive Producer of the Australian contemporary dance company Lucy Guerin Inc. Other career highlights include being the Manager of Marrugeku and Stalker, the Project Coordinator of Performance Space in Sydney; as well as working with artists and companies including The Fondue Set, Sam James, Julie-Anne Long and Wendy Houston, Gail Priest, PACT Theatre, Zen Zen Zo, Urban Theatre Projects and Brink.
 She holds a BA Hons from Flinders University in South Australia.

-Michaela currently sits on the City of Yarra Arts Advisory Panel and the M.E.S.S Advisory Panel.
+Michaela currently sits on the City of Yarra Arts Advisory Panel, the M.E.S.S Advisory Panel and on the board of New Music Network.

 ‘virtuosic’ – The Wire

 ‘a consummate musician’ – ABC

 Matthias Schack-Arnott is a Melbourne based percussive artist working in contemporary classical and experimental music as a performer, composer and improvisor.

 Described by The Guardian as ‘sonically and visually exquisite’, Schack-Arnott’s solo work explores unique and ambitious approaches to percussive performance, often involving the development of new instrumental set-ups built in collaboration with architects, engineers and technicians.
 His work has been presented by Melbourne Festival, La Comete (France), The Unconformity (Tasmania), Arts House, Supersense – Festival of the Ecstatic (Arts Centre Melbourne), MPavilion, Spor Festival (Denmark), Spot Festival (Denmark) & Next Wave (2012 & 2014).
 He won the 2016 Melbourne Prize for Music ‘Development’ award and the 2014 Green Room Award in the category ‘Outstanding Work by an Emerging Artist’ for his work ‘Fluvial’.

 At the age of 21 Matthias was invited to be the Artistic Associate of Speak Percussion, who won the 2016 Australian Art Music Award for Excellence in Experimental Music.
 Matthias is a key artist in the creative team and a performer in almost all of Speak’s projects nationally & internationally.

 As a guest artist Matthias appears with the Melbourne Symphony Orchestra, Malaysia Philharmonic Orchestra, ELISION, Australian Art Orchestra, Chamber Made Opera, Victoria Opera and Nick Tsiavos Ensemble.